 - Determine your initial admissions eligibility.

-- Complete the 2 courses for admission.
+- Learn about the 2 degree courses required for admission.

 12 Graduate Courses

 The journalism program is customizable.
 Within the program curriculum, you choose the journalism and general electives that support your learning goals.

 - JOUR 100 Proseminar: Introduction to Graduate Studies in Journalism

 - JOUR 137 Feature Writing

 - JOUR 140A News Reporting and Writing or JOUR 140C Race, Media and News Writing

 - JOUR 110 The Constitution and the Media